fgksgf/DCVS/README.md

 ### 0.1 (2020-02-11)

 + Update visualization module
++ Update data model
++ Refactor charts code to improve reusability
 + Add more details about configuration and usage
-+ Add example crawled data for visualization